VBTI-development/onedl-mmdeploy/docs/en/01-how-to-build/windows.md

     <td> Please install conda according to the official <a href="https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html">guide</a>. <br>
  After installation, open <code>anaconda powershell prompt</code> under the Start Menu <b>as the administrator</b>, because: <br>
 1. <b>All the commands listed in the following text are verified in anaconda powershell </b><br>
-2. <b>As an administrator, you can install the thirdparty libraries to the system path so as to simplify MMDeploy build command</b><br>
+2. <b>As an administrator, you can install the third party libraries to the system path so as to simplify MMDeploy build command</b><br>
 Note: if you are familiar with how cmake works, you can also use <code>anaconda powershell prompt</code> as an ordinary user.
     </td>
   </tr>